03 Jul Microfluidic platform for performing multiplex ex vivo assays on tissue slices

 Tissue slices are precision-cut organ slices that are commonly used for metabolism and toxicity research due to their advantages such as maintaining cell-type diversity and preserving the organ cytostructure as well as the metabolic enzymes.

-A research group from the Center for Research and Advanced Studies of the National Polytechnic Institute, Mexico, led by Jose Garcia-Cordero, recently developed a microfluidic platform that overcomes the aforementioned issue.
+A research group from the Center for Research and Advanced Studies of the National Polytechnic Institute, Mexico, led by Jose Garcia-Cordero, recently took advantage of microfluidic fabrication techniques and developed a microfluidic chip that overcomes the aforementioned issue.
 The reported microfluidic device enables eight independent assays to be performed on precision-cut tissue slices and can accommodate various tissue topographies as well as tissue thicknesses.

 One challenge the group faced was the optimization of the valve.
 When the valve gets pressurized, it can form a parabolic shape.
 Therefore, it does not push al the spots of the tissue evenly which in turn can cause an error in the measurements by overexposure to some assay microchannels and underexposure to the others.
 Thus, the research group first optimized the valve to ensure the tissue touches all the assay microchannels equally.